 This webinar provided attendees with a comprehensive overview of the practical points of developing an application for the 2022 Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship Call.

 The MSCA Postdoctoral Fellowships help experienced researchers advance their careers and gain new skills through training, international, intersectoral and international mobility.

-Postdoctoral Fellowships (previously called Individual Fellowships) are aimed at researchers who are already in possession of a doctoral degree, and at the call deadline have a maximum of 8 years full-time equivalent research experience.
-Career breaks, working outside research, research outside of EU (for reintegrating researchers) will not taken into account.
+Postdoctoral Fellowships are aimed at researchers who are already in possession of a doctoral degree, and at the call deadline have a maximum of 8 years full-time equivalent research experience.
+Career breaks, time spent outside/not on research related activities, part-time working, time spent outside of EU (for reintegrating researchers), and refugee status will be taken into consideration.

-The webinars are aimed at researchers and other staff in UK academic and non-academic organisations, including industries and SMEs, who are interested in the 2021 Postdoctoral Fellowship Call.
-It is also intended for researchers from across Europe and beyond who wish to engage with the call and who intend to apply with a UK host institution.
+The webinar is aimed at researchers and other staff in UK academic and non-academic organisations, including industries and SMEs, who are interested in the 2022 MSCA Postdoctoral Fellowship Call as a host organisation or potential supervisor.
+It is also intended for researchers from the UK, across Europe and beyond who intend to apply with a UK host institution.